 - Five External Predicting Indicators (EPIs) to help you anticipate change and recovery in the economic conditions.

 Key Performance Indicators

-We use EPIs to refer to External Predicting Indicators which monitor the external environment.
+We use EPIs to refer to External Predicting Indicators.
+These monitor the external context, essential when you are managing in an uncertain environment.
 External Predicting Indicators look at the context and environment in which the organisation is operating.
 They are leading indicators of that environment changing: the signals that your strategy may need to change.

 “A crisis is a terrible thing to waste” We have provided five EPIs (External Predictive Indicators) to help you understand and exploit the economic situation.
 They will help you to anticipate problems and set your strategy in the right direction.
 They will help you unravel uncertainty, clear the fog, and anticipate changes.
 Using them you can avoid trouble and exploit opportunities.